carolinafishes/carolinafishes.github.io/_posts/software/2015-01-08-phyinformR_manual3.md

 Now we can compare to the above plot as follows
 <pre> Plot.Another.TreeSI(bichir_tree, candidate.locus,3,col="red",type=3)</pre>
 <img class="b30" src="https://carolinafishes.github.io/images/informR_12.png" alt="">
-In the above plot QIRP is on the Y axis and time is on the X axis.
+In the above plot, we have added QIRP to the previous plot on the Y axis with time still on the X axis.
 Blue lines correspond to the QIRP values of the tree internodes for rag1 while red lines correspond to our candidate locus.
 This visualization reveals that the candidate marker is predicted to be of higher utility for resolving every node in the bichir tree.
 This sort of visualization can be a great heuristic for choosing probe sets or primers for cost and time effective sequencing of markers

 This form of visualization also displays overall trends of markers over time, and can help disentangle sources of error in tree inference.
 However, the above method requires a fixed internode length.
 Prum et al. 2015 provided an alternative visualization that accommodates for uncertainty in internode length